 Blood smear — A review of the peripheral smear is an essential part of any anemia evaluation.
 Even if the patient's RBC indices are normal, review of the blood smear may reveal abnormal cells that can help identify the cause of anemia.
 (See "Evaluation of the peripheral blood smear".)

 ●RBC size – A normal RBC should have the same diameter as the nucleus of a small lymphocyte (picture 4).
 This comparison will help the investigator identify the patient with microcytosis (picture 2) or macrocytosis (picture 5).

 ●Central pallor – The normal mature RBC is a biconcave disc (picture 6).
 As a result, RBCs on the peripheral smear demonstrate an area of central pallor, which, in normochromic RBCs, is approximately one-third the diameter of the cell (picture 4).
 Increased central pallor indicates hypochromic cells, which most often are seen in iron deficiency (picture 2) and thalassemia (picture 7).
 On the other hand, spherocytes (picture 3) and reticulocytes (picture 1) do not display central pallor, because they are not biconcave discs.

 ●Fragmented cells – Although the patient's overall RBC indices may be normal, review of the blood smear may reveal the presence of small numbers of fragmented cells, indicating a microangiopathic process (picture 8).
-(See "Extrinsic nonimmune hemolytic anemia due to mechanical damage: Fragmentation hemolysis and hypersplenism" and "Overview of hemolytic anemias in children".)
+(See "Extracorpuscular non-immune hemolytic anemia: Fragmentation hemolysis and hypersplenism" and "Overview of hemolytic anemias in children".)

 ●Other features – Other anemias may be characterized by typical morphologic abnormalities, which may go undetected without inspection of the peripheral smear; these include: